 Art of Manliness Podcast

-Every 1-2 weeks we’ll post a new podcast in which Brett interviews a well-known author, thinker, entertainer, etc. We cover a wide range of topics including survival, psychology, masculinity, and a whole host of others.
+We post new podcasts twice a week in which Brett interviews a well-known author, thinker, entertainer, etc. We cover a wide range of topics including survival, psychology, masculinity, and more.
 Our episodes are quite digestible — just 30-60 minutes — and are available on most major podcast providers: SoundCloud, Stitcher, iTunes, or any other player of your choice.
+We have over 70,000 subscribers, and are in the iTunes Top 100 for podcasts.
+Give us a listen!

-We’ve had a YouTube channel for quite a while, but in 2013 we really worked on adding valuable content, adding a new video almost every week.
+We’ve had a YouTube channel for quite a while, but in 2013 we really worked on adding valuable content.
+We did that for a couple years and have since taken a break on publishing new videos in order to focus on the podcast.

 - How to Tie a Tie